FirmwGuy/CEP/docs/L0_KERNEL/topics/SERIALIZATION-AND-STREAMS.md

 ## Streams & adapters

-- `cep_serialization_emit_cell` (and the federation emitters layered on top) always build a flat frame.
+- `cep_flat_stream_emit_cell` (and the federation emitters layered on top) always build a flat frame.
 Feature toggles now enable/disable optional records within that frame rather than swapping whole serializers.
 - Streams, CAS adapters, and federation transports simply forward the frame bytes.
 Replay paths call `cep_flat_reader_feed`/`commit` to validate and iterate records.
 - Test helpers such as `serialization_capture_sink` or `flat_assert_chunk_records` in `src/test/l0_kernel/test_serialization.c` show how to capture a frame and inspect specific record types.